RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 If you use an external driver, the process is still the same as selecting the correct audio output.
 Simply keep choosing different options until you find the correct option where sound is being produced.

 How Do I Get Ableton To Play Through My Computer Speakers?

-I want to preface this section by stating that, if possible, save up and purchase a decent set of studio monitors, as they are the best option when listening to your recordings and mixing and mastering your music.
+I want to preface this section by stating that, if possible, save up and purchase a decent set of studio monitors, as noted by Sam Beattie of Andertons Music Company, as they are the best option when listening to your recordings and mixing and mastering your music.
 This is because they are specifically designed for this process, whereas regular speakers or the speakers that come stock in your laptop or desktop are not.